OpenConext/Stepup-Deploy/README.md

 Contributing
 ------------

-Contributions are welcome.
-Please open an Issue or a PR in the relevant github repository.
-Note that much of the discussion takes place in [Pivotal](#pivotal).
+Contributions are welcome!
+Please open an gitub issue or a PR in the relevant github repository.
+Note that besides github much of the development discussion takes place in [Pivotal](#pivotal).
+If you have general questions, or are not sure where your question belongs you can always ask on the openconext-users mailinglist: openconext-users@list.surfnet.nl.